flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Keep the aircraft on the center line while accelerating down the runway.

 !!!info "V-Speeds"
     There are three important speeds for takeoff which we have configured earlier when programming the MCDU's PERF page for takeoff.
-These are shown in blue on the PFD's speed tape.
+These are shown on the PFD's speed tape.

     **V~1~**: The speed beyond which takeoff should no longer be aborted.
-V~1~ is depicted as a "1" next to the speedband in the PFD.
+V~1~ is depicted as a cyan "1" next to the speedband in the PFD.

     **V~R~**: Rotation speed.
 The speed at which the pilot begins to apply control inputs to cause the aircraft nose to pitch up, after which it will leave the ground.
 V~R~ is depicted as a cyan circle next to the speedband in the PFD.